 - Data: 6GB

 - Calls: unlimited

 - Contract length: after the initial 12-month time frame, I could leave with 30 days’ notice

-It is worth mentioning, however, that Plusnet doesn’t always have the best deal, so do your research, as EE Mobile, giffgaff and Three Mobile are also highly competitive.
+It is worth mentioning, however, that Plusnet doesn’t always have the best deal, so do your research.
 It’s also worth checking if you can get cashback on your deal.

 The last 30 months

 Since moving to a SIM-only contract I have used my iPhone 6S.
 My original plan was to update my phone within a couple of months, but I never got around to doing that.

 I have occasionally gone over my contracted allowance, so I’ve had to pay for extra bolt ons to cover this.
 But over the past 30 months this is what I have spent on my SIM-only package: